-- 1) The date you plan to ARRIVE in the country - 2) The date you plan to DEPART from the country - 3) If you have an International Student Identity Card, have the number handy.
+- 1) The date you plan to ARRIVE in the country and the date you plan to DEPART from the country - 2) If you have an International Student Identity Card, have the number handy.
 The best fares available are generally student or youth fares.
 Travel agents use the ISIC card to verify your eligibility for these fares.
-If you find a fare that requires the ISIC card, you can usually get one through the travel agency, or through the CIE.
+If you find a fare that requires the ISIC card, you can usually get one through the travel agency.